$20

 For the Birds: An Uncommon Guide, was written at the request of the publisher back in 1993, based on radio scripts from "For the Birds," which at the time had been on the air for 7 years.
 (It's now been on for 25.)
 It includes 365 short essays, each with a sidebar, some about conservation, some stories about various birds I was living with, had rehabbed, or had encountered while birding.
 Some people genuinely love this book: at a recent event, a couple came up holding their first edition (it's now in a 5th printing) which they'd had to have rebound.

-So how do you get a copy?
-NO GUARANTEES THAT IT WILL ARRIVE IN TIME FOR CHRISTMAS!
+SHIPPING INFORMATION: So how do you get a copy?
 It's cheapest to get it from Amazon, B&N, or your local bookstore.
 If you want a personalized copy or want me to get more money from the sale and don't mind spending the extra for shipping and a padded envelope*, send me an email with "Book Purchase" as the subject line, and include your address and how you want the book signed.
-Verify that you know how obscenely expensive it is to order from me.
-I'll email you back my address, where to send the money—you can send a personal check or money order.
-I'll get the book into the mail ASAP, but if I'm gone for this or that, it could be a few days, but you'll know from my email.
+Verify that you know how ridiculously expensive it is to order from me.
+I'll email you back my home address, which is where to send the money.
+You can send a personal check or money order.
+I'll get the book into the mail ASAP.
+If I'm gone for this or that, it could be a few days, but you'll know from my email.
 I'll trust you to get the money to me.

 *I usually ship "Media Rate," and charge $5 for the first book (I have to pay for those padded envelopes, too!) and $2 each for books over that. (i.e.--add $5 if you order 1 book, $7 if you order 2, $9 if you order 3.
 See what I mean?
 It's cheaper to order from Amazon.)